De Havilland Law

-The De Havilland Law is the common name of De Haviland v.
+The De Havilland Law, formally De Haviland v.
 Warner Bros.
-Pictures, a published judicial opinion interpreting California Labor Code Section 2855, a California law which prevents a court from enforcing specific performance of an exclusive personal services contract (i.e., contracts creating a non-delegable duty on the part of an individual to another party, and no other, to render certain services) beyond the term of seven calendar years from the commencement of service.
+Pictures, is a published judicial opinion interpreting California Labor Code Section 2855, a California law which prevents a court from enforcing specific performance of an exclusive personal services contract (i.e., contracts creating a non-delegable duty on the part of an individual to another party, and no other, to render certain services) beyond the term of seven calendar years from the commencement of service.

 The section was first enacted as part of the new Labor Code in 1937.
 It was a recodification of an older statute, Civil Code Section 1980, which had been enacted as part of the original California Civil Code in 1872.
 The statute had originally provided for a two-year limit on specific enforcement, but the limit was amended in 1931 to seven years.